Last Flight of Saint-Ex for Sax Quartet c. 6:30 min.

 Last Flight of Saint-Ex was originally composed in 2008 for oboe and string quartet for a performance by the Sydney Symphony Orchestra Fellowship players.
-A new recomposed version for saxophone orchestra has been transformed into a new work of its own, showcasing the virtuosic tonal possibilities that the saxophone orchestra can create.
-Last Flight of Saint-Ex will be premiered by the Australasian Saxophone Orchestra for a premiere performance at the 2018 World Saxophone Congress in Zagreb, Croatia.
-A clarinet, cello and piano adaption will also soon be released on Charisma’s upcoming CD – Sydney’s leading chamber ensemble dedicated to new music.
+This recomposed version for saxophone quartet has been transformed into a new work of its own, showcasing the virtuosic tonal possibilities that the saxophone ensemble can create.
+Last Flight of Saint-Ex is also available for saxophone orchestra and was commissioned for a premiere performance at the 2018 World Saxophone Congress in Croatia.

 A fast, pulsating, rhythmic style governs this work.
-A feeling of urgency and unrest is created by complex syncopated rhythms, irregular metres and erratic dynamic changes, exploring the technical capabilities of the whole ensemble.
-In the slow middle section, a feeling of sadness, pathos and grief is conveyed by a haunting soothing solo.
-In the new saxophone orchestra version slap-tongue motivic figures alongside thick rippling trill and chordal textural sound mass effects build to a loud and dramatic climax.
+A feeling of urgency and unrest is created by complex syncopated rhythms, irregular metres and erratic dynamic changes, exploring the technical capabilities of the four saxophonists.
+In the slow middle section, a feeling of sadness, pathos and grief is conveyed by a haunting baritone saxophone solo.
+Slap-tongue motivic figures alongside thick rippling trill and chordal textural sound mass effects build to a loud and dramatic climax.

 - NEW Saxophone Orchestra